narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 ## Task 2: Goal Pose using ArUco Markers (using USB Camera/Webcam)

-In the previous task, you should manage to recognize multiple aruco markers at the same time from your camera.
-Now combining this aruco finder function and the Turtlebot moving function, you can navigate the Turtlebot to a desired goal.
-The position of Turtlebot and the goal is expressed by those aruco markers separately.
+In the previous lab session, you should manage to recognize single/multiple aruco markers from your camera.
+Now combining this aruco finder function and the TurtleBot3 moving function, you can navigate the TurtleBot3 to a desired goal.
+The position of TurtleBot3 and the goal is expressed by those aruco markers separately.
 The combined function can be found in
 [goal_pose.py](/Week_03/turtlebot3_burger_auto_navigation/auto_navigation/scripts/goal_pose.py).

 Think about what else nodes you should launch before using it.

 Hint: The script subscribes two topics: ``/id100/aruco_single/pose`` and ``/id101/aruco_single/pose``, and publish ``/cmd_vel``